Darnell-Chen/SMS-RemindR/Notes.md

 or just "npm install" since it's all in package.json

-#Notes from Meeting 1
+## Notes from Meeting 1

-Notes from meeting #1: Idea: Chore Web App
+Idea: Chore Web App

 Things we spoke about:
 1) Need to express in the MERN acronym for our SMS messages and HTTP requests
 2) We are looking for a 1x2 grid format for our welcome page, with (1,1)  = about page (1,2) = register page/button .
 Alternatively, we have a 1x1 grid format that has BOTH register button and about info on same page